Investigational approaches to the management of osteoarthritis

 To date, no pharmacologic agents have been approved of by regulatory authorities for disease modification in OA.
 Existing trial strategies have failed to detect clinical efficacy of potential disease-modifying OA drugs (DMOADs) based on the lack of responsive outcome measures to record treatment-related improvements in pain, function, or joint structure, or just due to lack of efficacy of these agents.
 While there has been progress with potential new analgesics, including targeting nerve growth factor, the availability of a potential structural modification agent appears distant.

 A review of investigational approaches to the pharmacotherapy of OA will be discussed here.
 Established therapies for OA and surgical interventions are discussed elsewhere.
-(See "Initial pharmacologic therapy of osteoarthritis" and "Treatment of osteoarthritis resistant to initial pharmacologic therapy" and "Overview of surgical therapy of knee and hip osteoarthritis".)
+(See "Overview of surgical therapy of knee and hip osteoarthritis" and "Overview of the management of osteoarthritis".)

 TARGETS FOR TREATMENT